 The Book of Aker

 Only found in a few tombs, such as those of Ramesses VI and IX, the Book of Aker is centered around a double-headed sphinx who can see both forwards and backward in time.
-Aker also appears in the Book of Caverns, as do some other characters from his text.
+First appearing in the original Pyramid Texts, Aker also later appears in the Book of Caverns.

 The text’s theme is the spiritual exaltation of the king, who is depicted as a pair of uplifted arms holding the sun disk